Note: As seen on Medium

 One recent study found a strong correlation between vitamin D status and mortality rates.
 Scientists from the Queen Elizabeth Hospital Foundation Trust and the University of East Anglia examined the extensive existing literature that catalogued average levels of vitamin D among the citizens of twenty European countries.
 They then compared those figures with the relative numbers of Covid deaths in each country and found a strong correlation between them leading the researchers to conclude “Vitamin D levels are severely low in the aging population especially in Spain, Italy and Switzerland.
 This is also the most vulnerable group of population for COVID-19” and “We believe, that we can advise Vitamin D supplementation to protect against SARS-CoV2 infection.”

 It should be noted that while such research is not able to determine cause and effect between the correlation found, it’s a compelling finding that should not be ignored.
 While clinical trials specific to Covid and vitamin D are lacking they are in the works as we speak.
 Meanwhile, various review papers have been published focused on vitamin D and its potential benefits to mitigating the serious complications of covid via the known role of vitamin D and its downstream metabolites and treatment with supplemental vitamin D (in the form of D3) may be warranted.
 In this current pandemic, a specific emphasis on simple testing of vitamin D status among African Americans and supplemental vitamin D seems essential as one possible piece of the issue as to the disparity in mortality rates among African Americans and Covid infection.
 While vitamin D is a fat-soluble vitamin, it has proven to be exceptionally non-toxic at very high doses and is inexpensive and readily available.
+Recently, a paper suggested the Co-Supplementation of Vitamin D and the amino acid L-Cysteine (essential for the production of glutathione) as a possible route that could reduce the higher mortality rates seen in African American’s due to complications from Covid infections.
+(3).
+However.
+NAC or Whey appear superior for the production of glutathione and there’s details and resources on that topic via in my article linked above.

 Direct intervention/RCT studies are required for more conclusive recommendations of clinical benefit, but in my opinion, It behooves medical professionals working with that population to take the vitamin D status into account and treat accordingly.
 There’s no magic pill here, and other factors as to why that population experiences higher mortality rates can’t be ignored; I strongly suspect widespread vite D deficiencies among African Americans is one small but important piece to that puzzle.